Biao-Zhao/MOM_ICs_OBCs/README.md

 # MOM6 Initial and Open-Boundary Conditions

-This repository prepares regional [MOM6](https://github.com/NOAA-GFDL/MOM6) initial conditions (ICs) and open-boundary conditions (OBCs) from the Copernicus Marine [**Global Ocean Physics Analysis and Forecast**](https://data.marine.copernicus.eu/product/GLOBAL_ANALYSISFORECAST_PHY_001_024/description) product.
-It provides a workflow for downloading regional source fields, horizontally and vertically remapping them to a MOM6 grid, and optionally reconstructing a dynamically balanced three-dimensional current field.
+This repository prepares MOM6/SIS2 initial conditions (ICs) and open-boundary conditions (OBCs) from the Copernicus Marine [**Global Ocean Physics Analysis and Forecast**](https://data.marine.copernicus.eu/product/GLOBAL_ANALYSISFORECAST_PHY_001_024/description) product.
+It provides a workflow for downloading source fields, horizontally and vertically remapping them to a MOM6 grid, and optionally reconstructing a dynamically balanced three-dimensional current field.